Recognition of Prior Learning (RPL)

 Entry PointsEntrance Requirements

-Year 1 Entry15 credits on QF Level 2 or 10 credits on QF level 3 under RPL in TIC industry
+Year 1 Entry15 credits on QF Level 2 under RPL in testing and certification industry, 10 credits on QF Level 3 under RPL in testing and certification industry, a recognised Diploma on QF Level 3 in testing and certification industry, or equivalent.

 Year 2 Entry120 credits on QF Level 4 under RPL in TIC industry